platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 ### Environment merge

+{{% note theme="info" title="Resource initialization strategies" %}}

+Available: `child`, `default`, `minimum`, `manual` </br>
+Default: `child`

+{{% /note %}}

-When you [merge](/glossary.md#merge) a child environment into a parent environment, all apps and services are copied from the child to the parent.
+When you [merge](/glossary.md#merge) a child environment into its parent environment, any apps and services you created on the child are merged and therefore created on the parent.

-Such merges don't affect resources allocated to apps and services that already existed on the parent environment.

-By default, when a **new** app or service is copied to the parent environment, it is given the same resources as on the child environment.
+When this happens, any new app or service container created on the parent environment is granted the same resources as on the child environment.

+{{% note %}}

+Any other container already running on the parent environment keeps its resources.

+{{% /note %}}

-However, you can set another resource initialization strategy:
+However, you can specify a different resource initialization strategy.

 {{< codetabs >}}